 Selecting Appropriate Legal Jurisdiction

-According to Law No. 5718 on International Private and Procedural Law, parties are theoretically free to select the governing law that will apply to electronic contracts in Turkey.
-Nonetheless, it places restrictions on the use of foreign law.
-Rules of foreign law that conflict with public policy, for instance, will not be applied, and Turkish law's directly applicable regulations may take precedence over those of the chosen foreign law.
+According to Law No. 5718 on International Private and Procedural Law, parties are free to select the governing law for electronic contracts in Turkey.
+However, foreign laws conflicting with Turkish public policy or directly applicable Turkish regulations may take precedence.

 Language Considerations in Contractual Agreements